Back to Home

 Direct Object Pronouns

-These are known as direct object pronouns because they receive the action of the verb directly.
+These are called direct object pronouns because they receive the action of the verb directly.
 Here is a list of them in Italian:

 Ti amo